Michelle Obama Partners With DJ D-Nice For Instagram ‘Couch Party’ Voter Registration Drive

 Ready for another party?
 Excited to team up with @MichelleObama's @WhenWeAllVote this Wed.
 Starting at 6:30pm ET on IG Live to play a set while volunteers across the country text eligible voters to help them register to vote.
 You can sign up to help too: weall.vote/couchparty

-The announcement of this upcoming event has already generated a lot of buzz among the DJ’s followers.
+The announcement of this upcoming event has already generated a lot of buzz among the popular DJ’s followers.
 Within just four hours, nearly 95,000 people had liked the post on D-Nice’s Instagram page.
 More than 5,700 comments were added as well.
 It appears that Wednesday’s Couch Party is going to attract plenty of participation just like last weekend’s “Club Quarantine” party did.

 According to TMZ, Obama wasn’t the only celebrity who stopped in to make their presence known at D-Nice’s previous virtual dance party.
 Those who followed along also saw notes pop up from Oprah Winfrey, Rihanna, Joe Biden, and Bernie Sanders, among many other famous folks.